Meet the Deans & Directors

 Mr. Donald Sledge, Associate Dean of Career Technical Programs

-Mr. Donald Sledge is the Assistant Dean for Career Technical Programs and has worked for Lawson State over 25 years.
+Mr. Donald Sledge is the Associate Dean for Career Technical Programs and has worked for Lawson State over 25 years.
 He is responsible for the direct oversight of programs related to Service Careers and Construction Careers including the following: Air-Conditioning and Refrigeration, Barbering, Building Construction, Commercial Art, Cosmetology, Culinary Arts, Graphic Printing, Major Appliance Repair, Media Production, and Plumbing.
 Mr. Sledge graduated from Athens State College earning a Bachelor’s Degree and from Alabama A & M University earning a Master’s Degree in Higher Education Technical Education.